Asma-AlMurr/Asma-AlMurr.github.io/_posts/2025-02-03-post-assignment2.md

 # Analyzing Exports in the Zanzibar Gazette 1919

+-  Link to Google Sheets Data Set
+-  Link to Assignment planning document
+-  Note: My data set is also available in my assets folder!

 ## Introduction

 Zanzibar, a small yet historically significant island off the coast of East Africa, played a central role in global trade during the early 20th century.
 In September 1919, the Zanzibar Gazette documented the island's bustling export economy, which included valuable commodities like spices, ivory, and animal products.
 This essay takes a closer look at these export activities, examining not only the economic impact of these goods but also how modern technology, like AI tools such as ChatGPT and Gemini, can help us uncover insights from historical data.
 By exploring the challenges and successes of using AI to analyze such a complex dataset, this project aims to shed light on how Zanzibar's exports shaped global markets—and how the intersection of history and technology can offer a new perspective on the past.